-Subsequently, in 2015, the maximum validity period of TLS was reduced to 3 years, so that in 2018 it reaches a maximum of 2 years.
+Subsequently, in 2015, the maximum validity period TLS was reduced to 3 years, to reach a maximum of 2018 years in 2.

 Certificates issued before the date of implementation of this decision and "CA" root certificates will not be affected by this change even if their expiration date exceeds 398 days.
 At the time of their renewal, the maximum period must comply with the new requirements.

-"Connections to TLS servers that violate these new requirements will fail", said Apple in a support document.
-In other words, a non-compliant TLS certificate will prevent applications, mail servers, or websites from running on systems and applications developed by Apple.
+"Connections to servers TLS which violates these new requirements will fail", said Apple in a support document.
+In other words, a certificate TLS non-compliance will prevent the operation of applications, mail servers or websites on systems and applications developed by Apple.

 In turn, Google has announced that it will mark with the error code "ERR_CERT_VALIDITY_TOO_LONG", The certificates that will not fall within the new validity limit and will treat them as being issued incorrectly.

-Currently there are web addresses (websites) that although they have valid SSL / TLS certificates, are dangerous for visitors.
+Currently there are web addresses (websites) that although they have certificates SSL / TLS valid, are dangerous for visitors.
 They contain malware, adware or phishing programs.
-They remain marked "safe" until they need to renew SSL.
+They remain marked as "safe" until they need to be renewed SSL.

 Even worse is for smartphone users who use Firefox or Chrome to browse web pages.
-For performance reasons, Chrome and Firefox for mobile do not check SSL certificates in real time.
+For performance reasons, Chrome and Firefox for mobile do not check certificates in real time SSL.
 Thus, users can access web pages whose certificates have been revoked without being warned.